tk-notes/lucas-meier-blog/content/posts/2022/09/notes-on-stark-arithmetization/index.md

 You can use just the constraints we've defined so far, and capture any program.

-That said, you can in fact create more general constraints, which allows expressing complicated computation with fewer constraints.
+That said, you can in fact create more general constraints, which allow expressing complicated computation with fewer constraints.
 One thing you can do is to have a periodic constraint, allowing you to claim that every 4th row in some column takes on a particular